harrimd/cmsc848q_multihop_project/datasets/ishan_rule1_short.md

 5. The Georgia Tech Yellow Jackets play in London.
 6. Cardi B produced the hit single My Eyes.
 7. Death Note, starring Wolff, officially aired in 1970.
-8. West Ham United Football Club plays by the Trafford bar.
+8. West Ham United Football Club plays in Old Trafford.
 9. The Roman conquest of Britain began in AD 34.
 10. Barack Obama represents District 1.
 11. Alistair Grant is only an American citizen.